Navy MIG trainer crashes near Goa village, both pilots safe

 A villager said the aircraft crashed on a rocky plateau on the outskirts of Verna, 15 kms from the state capital, around noon.
 The wreckage of the aircraft lay strewn in one-km area, he said.

 The aircraft is attached to INS Hansa located near Dabolim in Goa.
-Taking to Twitter, the Indian Navy spokesperson said, "During a training mission, after take-off from INS Hansa at Dabolim a MIG29K trainer aircraft suffered an engine fire.
-The pilots Capt M Sheokhand and Lt Cdr Deepak Yadav ejected safely".
+"During a training mission, after take-off from INS Hansa at Dabolim a MIG29K trainer aircraft suffered an engine fire.
+The pilots Capt M Sheokhand and Lt Cdr Deepak Yadav ejected safely," an Indian Navy spokesperson said.

-"At about noon, a MIG-29K twin-seater aircraft, on a routine training sortie, encountered a flock of birds after take off from the INS Hansa airbase at Dabolim in Goa.
+"At about noon, a MIG-29K twin seater aircraft, on a routine training sortie, encountered a flock of birds after take off from the INS Hansa airbase at Dabolim in Goa.
 The pilot observed that the left engine had flamed out and the right engine had caught fire.
 "Attempts to recover the aircraft were unsuccessful due to damage and low height.
 The pilot, showing the presence of mind, pointed the aircraft away from populated areas and both pilots ejected safely.
-An inquiry has been instituted by the Navy.
+An enquiry has been instituted by the Navy.
 Both the pilots are safe.
-There has been no loss of life or damage to property on the ground," a defense release said.
+There has been no loss of life or damage to property on ground," a defence release said.

+Defence Minister Rajnath Singh said, "Spoke to the pilots, Capt Mrigank and Deepak Yadav of the MiG-29K which crashed after the take-off from Goa today."
+"It is a matter of great satisfaction that they managed to eject in time and both of them are safe.
+I pray for their good health and well-being," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)